ChrisW-priv/PersonalVault/notes/Canonical Collection of LR(0) items.md

 [GOTO function](GOTO%20function.md)

 - Construction of a DFA from the grammar, then turning it into parsing table.
-- DFA recognises **viable prefixes** – prefixes of the right-sentential forms that do not contain any symbols to the right of the handle.
+- DFA recognizes **viable prefixes** – prefixes of the right-sentential forms that do not contain any symbols to the right of the handle.

 ## LR(0) item